To create a new study, you need to be logged in with administrator permissions.

 First we create an empty container for the study data to live in.
 We recommend creating studies inside subfolders, not directly inside of projects.

-- Navigate to a project, in which you will create a subfolder.
+- Navigate to a project where you can create a subfolder.

-- Go to Admin > Folder > Management.
+- Select (Admin) > Folder > Management.
 Click the button Create Subfolder.

 - Enter a Name for the study, choose the folder type Study, and click Next.

 - On the Users/Permissions page, click Finish.
 (You can configure permissions later by selecting (Admin) > Folder > Permissions.)